GSAPP-CDP/archive/projects/2024/computational-co-design.md

 tested the model using a live camera feed, while viewing many of the images in the data set on my computer screen.
-When this proved to be working properly, I added a voice-over to my detection script to play adam’s voice saying “red-light” each time the detection algorithm returned a detection of a red traffic light in the image frame, and “stop sign” each time a stop sign was detected.
+When this proved to be working properly, I added a voice-over to my detection script to play adam’s partner's voice saying “red-light” each time the detection algorithm returned a detection of a red traffic light in the image frame, and “stop sign” each time a stop sign was detected.

 We tested this setup, using the Jetson Nano platform with a connected USB video camera on the dashboard of Adam’s car, and drove around through areas with traffic lights, stop signs and plenty of other traffic and distractions.
+We also drove Adam's daily commute back and forth.
 While the algorithm worked well in some situations, the glare from sunlight into the camera made the detection algorithm fragile and missed many stop signs and red traffic lights.
 Also, the form factor of the jetson nano computer with video